tensorflow/tensorflow/g3doc/DeclarativeRewrites.md

 Constraints can be placed on op arguments when matching.
-But sometimes we need to also place constraints on the matched op's results or sometimes need to limit the matching with some constraints that cover both the arugments and the results.
+But sometimes we need to also place constraints on the matched op's results or sometimes need to limit the matching with some constraints that cover both the arguments and the results.
 The third parameter to `Pattern` (and `Pat`) is for this purpose.

 For example, we can write